jeffbass/yin-yang-ranch/README.rst

 I also have a website at `yin-yang-ranch.com <https://www.yin-yang-ranch.com/>`_ that will display some dashboards on weather, compost temperatures, solar power generation and when the last coyote was spotted.
-It is mostly a few pictures of the ranch for now as I am developing the dashboard software.
+It is mostly a few pictures of the ranch for now while I am developing the dashboard software.

 .. contents::